ClusterLabs/PAF/Quick_Start-Debian-8-two_nodes.md

 and `fence_vm_xxx`.

-The `pgsql-ha` resource represents all the PostgreSQL instances of your cluster and controls where is the primary and where are the standbys.
+The `pgsql-ha` resource represents all the PostgreSQL instances of your cluster and controls where is the primary and where is the standby.

 The `pgsql-master-ip` is located on the node hosting the PostgreSQL master resource.

 The last resources `fence_vm_xxx` are STONITH resources, used to manage fencing.
 We create one STONITH resource for each node.
 Each fencing resource will not be allowed to run on the node it is supposed to stop.
 We are using the